Ridhik11/lora_model_peft/README.md

 Try different models like RoBERTa or DistilBERT.

-Use advanced evaluation metrics like precision, recall, and F1-score.
+Use  evaluation metrics like precision, recall, and F1-score.

 Acknowledgments
 Hugging Face for the transformers and datasets libraries.